Big 5 Timbavati Private Game Reserve

 The Timbavati Private Nature Reserve comprises 53,392 hectares of private land adjoining the Kruger National Park to the west.
 Timbavati Game Reserve is situated on the western boundary of the Kruger National Park and lies between the Klaserie, Umbabat, Manyeleti and Sabie Sands Game Reserves.
-In recent years, the fences separating the Timbavati Private Game Reserve from the Kruger National Park were dropped, thus forming a pristine wilderness area of approximately four million hectares.
+In recent years, the fences separating the big 5 Timbavati Private Game Reserve from the Kruger National Park were dropped, thus forming a pristine wilderness area of approximately four million hectares.

 The Timbavati offers luxury lodge accommodation and excellent game viewing tours and safaris.
 Here one can experience really close viewing of elephant, buffalo, rhino, lion and leopard as well as abundant South African general wildlife on guided twice daily game drives.